Common Rear-End Collision Injuries

 Why Rear-End Collision Injuries Often Cause Injury

-The reason rear-end collisions often cause injuries comes down to simple physics.
+Due to simple physics, rear-end collisions often cause injuries.
 If a car crashes into you from behind, the sudden forward acceleration can cause the head to snap back.
 This motion can strain neck muscles and damage vertebrae.
-Additionally, the forces in a rear-end collision are directed at the spine of the occupants in the forward vehicle, increasing the risk of spinal damage.
+Additionally, the forces in a rear-end collision are directed at the spine of the occupants in the forward vehicle, causing a fatal accident and increasing the risk of spinal damage.

 Given the sharp and violent acceleration, it is not uncommon for victims to sustain multiple injuries.
 For instance, the acceleration can strain the neck and then cause the victim’s head to snap forward and strike the steering wheel.
 Proper seat belt usage can reduce the risk of serious injuries, but the seat belt itself can cause abrasions and bruises across the chest and stomach.